-In February 2021, the Company issued warrants (the "2021 Warrants"), exercisable for up to 273 shares of the Company's common stock at an exercise price of \$12.81 per share.
+In February 2021, the Company issued warrants (the "2021 Warrants"), exercisable for up to 18 shares of the Company's common stock at an exercise price of \$192.19 per share.
 The 2021 Warrants were exercisable immediately and expire on February 11, 2026.
-The 2021 Warrants may be exercised, at the holder's discretion, by (i) payment in full in immediately available funds for the number of shares of common stock purchased upon such exercise or (ii) if there is not an effective registration statement registering, or the prospectus contained therein is not available for the issuance of, the underlying common stock, a cashless exercise, in which case the holder would receive upon such exercise any portion of the 2021 Warrants if the holder's ownership of the Company's common stock would exceed the Beneficial Ownership Limitation.
+The 2021 Warrants may be exercised, at the holder's discretion, by (i) payment in full in immediately available funds for the number of shares of common stock purchased upon such exercise or (ii) if there is not an effective registration statement registering, or the prospectus contained therein is not available for the issuance of, the underlying common stock, a cashless exercise, in which case the holder would receive upon such exercise the net number of shares of common stock determined according to the formula set forth in the 2021 Warrant.
+However, a holder will not be entitled to exercise any portion of the 2021 Warrants if the holder's ownership of the Company's common stock would exceed the Beneficial Ownership Limitation.
 The holder, upon notice to the Company, may increase the Beneficial Ownership Limitation to 9.99%, which increase shall not be effective until the 61st day after such notice is delivered to the Company.